E U R O P E A N

 Founded in 1989, the European Association for Studies of Australia (EASA) seeks to promote the teaching of, and research in Australian Studies at European tertiary institutions, as well as to increase an awareness of Australian culture throughout Europe.
 EASA promotes the study and discussion of a wide variety of aspects of Australian culture: Aboriginality, literature, film, the media, popular culture, history, political discourses, and the arts.
 EASA’s area of interest also includes New Zealand Studies.
 The EASA meetings have recently shifted from a biennial to an annual format, alternating a major conference in even years with a smaller symposium in odd years, rotating among the European universities where Australian Studies form part of the curriculum.

-The Australian Studies Centre (ASC) at the University of Barcelona (UB), Spain is currently preparing the 2018 edition of the EASA Annual Conference, entitled Nationalism Old and New: Europe, Australia and Their Others.
+The Australian Studies Centre (ASC) at the University of Barcelona (UB), Spain is currently preparing the 2018 edition of the EASA Biennial Conference, entitled Nationalism Old and New: Europe, Australia and Their Others.
 After the Liège 2017 symposium on South-East-Asia and Australia relationships, the 2018 conference will address immigration and refugee policies and the treatment of ethnic difference in the European and Australian contexts.